smcgann99/node-red-contrib-cosine-similarity/README.md

 <hr>

 ## Description
-This node calculate cosine similarity between two vectors and return it as an array.
+This node calculates cosine similarity between two vectors and return it as an array.
 It can calculate multiple arrays of vectors.
 The output can be used for detecting if there are cases where the similarity is above a cerain value.

 ```javascript
 var input_array1 = [